Ayoub-Elkhaiari/CrossTSP-Learning-Transferable-TSP-Heuristics-via-Graph-Attention-GRPO-Reinforcement-Learning/README.md

 ### Key findings

 **Generalization works — within metric families.** The model, never having seen eil51 or st70 during training, achieves 12.5% and -1.98% gaps respectively.
-It consistently outperforms GA by 13–28 percentage points on Euclidean instances.
+It consistently outperforms GA by 13–28 percentage points on **Euclidean instances**.

 **Metric mismatch breaks generalization — predictably.** att48 uses pseudo-Euclidean distances (`d = ceil(sqrt((dx²+dy²)/10))`), a warped metric the model was never exposed to.
 The failure is total and expected — and tells us exactly what the model learned: Euclidean geometry, not abstract TSP structure.

-**This is a research finding, not a failure.** The boundary of generalization is now known and interpretable.
+**This is a research finding, not a failure.** The boundary of generalization is now known and interpretable, it will be solved and added more features for a publishable paper in the future.

 ---